View Winifred Cairo's Obituary on courier-journal.com and share memories

 Louisville - 85, passed away Friday, May 31, 2019.

-She was a member of New Zion Baptist Church, veteran of the United States Navy, registered nurse at several hospitals in Louisville, and a licensed cosmetologist.
+She was a member of New Zion Baptist Church, veteran of the United States Navy, registered nurse at several hospitals in Louisville, licensed cosmetologist and retired from General Electric.